Why Should I Use Notifications in Project Management Software?

 The broad definition of a notification is an alert that notifies a user of a corresponding action.
 But notifications can be helpful in many different ways.
 Here are a few types of notifications that are often used in project management software:

-Project update notifications can alert you when any changes are made on a project that you’re involved in.
-These updates keep all stakeholders in sync with the current status of each task and ensure duplicate work doesn’t occur.
+Project update notifications can alert you when any changes are made on a project you’re involved in.
+These updates keep all stakeholders in sync with each task's current status and ensure duplicate work doesn’t occur.

 Mentions, comments, and messages